 Go For A Walk At Pantai Temasya Tanjung Batu

-Bintulu has some nice beaches but the best Bintulu place to go near the city is Pantai Temasya Tanjung Batu.
+Bintulu has some nice beaches, but the best Bintulu place to go near the city is Pantai Temasya Tanjung Batu.

 The beach is located about 5 kilometres from the city center of Bintulu.
 This is a popular spot for relaxing and recreation.
-Plenty of food stalls line the beach and this can be a lovely spot to grab a bite to eat and some fresh coconut juice.
+Plenty of food stalls line the beach, and this can be a lovely spot to grab a bite to eat and some fresh coconut juice.

 This is another nice spot in Bintulu to appreciate nature.

-Taman Millenium is most popular with people looking for a workout thanks to the jogging track here.
+Taman Milenium is most popular with people looking for a workout thanks to the jogging track here.
 However, it is also a nice spot for a walk with some beautiful trees, places to sit and a kids’ playground.

 Address: Tanjung Kidurong, Bintulu 97000 Sarawak